Jacqueline Nguyen: Ninth Circuit service

 On September 22, 2011, President Obama nominated Nguyen to the United States Court of Appeals for the Ninth Circuit.
 The Senate confirmed Nguyen by a 91–3 vote on May 7, 2012.
 She received her commission on May 14, 2012.

 She is the first Asian-American female to serve as a federal appellate judge.
 She is also the first Vietnamese-American federal judge, and the first Asian-Pacific American female federal judge in California.
 In 2012, she was speculated to be a candidate for the Supreme Court.

 In February 2016, The New York Times identified her as a potential nominee to replace Justice Antonin Scalia.

 Notable cases

 On September 3, 2015, Nguyen granted relief to Edin Avendano-Hernandez, a transgender Mexican, because she showed adequate proof that she would likely face torture if deported back to Mexico.
 Nguyen was joined by Harry Pregerson and Barrington D. Parker Jr.

 On December 29, 2017, Nguyen partially dissented when Stephen Reinhardt and Harry Pregerson blocked an execution due to the mental health of the criminal defendant.

 On June 6, 2019, Nguyen ruled against Hyundai and Kia, ruling that they lied about their fuel economy and did not show that the California law would not apply.

 On September 23, 2021, Nguyen reversed a ruling by District Judge David O. Carter that would have required Los Angeles to provide housing for the homeless on Skid Row.
 Nguyen ruled that there was not enough evidence to prove that plaintiffs had suffered racial or other types of discrimination.

+On December 22, 2025, Nguyen authored the ruling upholding the convictions of Elizabeth Holmes and Sunny Balwani.